DremOSDeveloperTeam/SparrOS-ISO-Multiboot-creator/Sample/README.md

-The files will be uploaded Monday at 15:-- (GMT -6:00)
+The files are being uploaded right now.

 # How the sample works